-Many organizations struggle to control their attrition rates, having a difficult time encouraging their team members to stick around.
+Many organizations struggle to control their CRA attrition rate, having a difficult time encouraging their CRA team members to stick around.
 In a candidate-driven market, many companies attribute high turnover to the industry, while other organizations blame the individual who left.

-One area that is typically overlooked, however, is that attrition rates often increase due to the direct or indirect actions of the hiring team.
+One area that is typically overlooked, however, is that their CRA attrition rate often increases due to the direct or indirect actions of the hiring team.
 Here are several easily avoidable reasons hiring managers battle to keep their attrition rates down.

 Once you have identified the root cause of your high attrition rates, acting quickly and decisively is important if you want to get that attrition under control.
 High attrition can create a poor working atmosphere and may drive the need to offer higher compensation in order to keep your top talent.

 Interviewing a candidate is a middle step between finding a qualified applicant and hiring one, but what happens before the interview can often go overlooked.
 It’s obvious when a candidate doesn’t interview well, as that is what the process is for.
 However, a poor interview doesn’t mean the candidate isn’t qualified.

 What is not so obvious is whether or not you should waste your time speaking with them at all.
 Doing your due diligence upfront while scrutinizing their resume, references, and work history will help you narrow to a smaller pool of star candidates so that your interview is simply the last step to identifying the perfect personality fit.
 We have more tips for the pre-qualification process here.

 Are you working to get your organization back on its feet after an unfortunate series of hirings gone wrong?
 Then, take full advantage of your network and its members.
 If you’ve done your homework, then it is likely that you have an entire network full of industry professionals with the skills to perform within your organization or connections to find someone who will.

 Invest in growth.